almibe/ligature.dev/src/docs/wander.md

 ### Command Calls

-Calls in Wander are made up of a command name (a symbol) and its arguments.
+Calls in Wander are made up of a command name (an element) and its arguments.
 Calls can be separated by commas.

 ```